neunhoef/shuntingyard/x/X.md

 everything is an expression:

   - all program source code
-  - all data has a representation as an expression
+  - all data has a canonical representation as an expression
-  - types have a representation as an expression
+  - types have a canonical representation as an expression

 Since X code can readily use the parser, manipulate expression trees dump expression trees back into textual form, a lot of features that